stepchowfun/typical/README.md

 [![Build status](https://github.com/stepchowfun/typical/workflows/Continuous%20integration/badge.svg?branch=main)](https://github.com/stepchowfun/typical/actions?query=branch%3Amain)

 *Typical* helps you serialize data in a language-independent fashion.
-You define data types in a file called a *schema*, then Typical uses that schema to generate the corresponding serialization and deserialization code for various languages.
+You define data types in a file called a *schema*, then Typical generates the corresponding serialization and deserialization code for various languages.
 The generated code can be used for marshalling messages between services, storing structured data on disk, etc. Typical uses a compact binary encoding which supports forward and backward compatibility between different versions of your schema to accommodate evolving requirements.

 The main difference between Typical and related toolchains like Protocol Buffers and Apache Thrift is that Typical has a more modern type system based on [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type), emphasizing a safer programming style with non-nullable types and pattern matching.
-You'll feel at home if you have experience with languages which embrace that style, such as Rust, Swift, Kotlin, Haskell, etc. Typical offers a new solution ([asymmetric fields](#introducing-asymmetric-fields)) to the classic problem of how to safely add and remove required fields in structs and the lesser-known dual problem of how to safely perform exhaustive pattern matching on sum types as cases are added and removed over time.
+You'll feel at home if you have experience with languages which embrace that style, such as Rust, Swift, Kotlin, Haskell, etc. Typical offers a new solution ([asymmetric fields](#introducing-asymmetric-fields)) to the classic problem of how to safely add and remove required fields in structs as well as the lesser-known dual problem of how to safely perform exhaustive pattern matching on sum types as cases are added and removed over time.

 **Supported languages:**